 Factor #1: Do federal outlays exceed 17.5 percent of GDP?

-Federal outlays have been well above 17.5 percent of GDP every year since 2012.
-In 2020, they exploded to more than 31 percent of GDP because of the spending laws enacted so far in response to the coronavirus pandemic.
-This compares with federal outlays constituting 21 percent of GDP in 2019.
-While the same projection shows that outlays as a share of GDP will fall back from the 2020 level in the years that follow, this is highly uncertain because of possible, if not likely, spending laws related to the that are not yet enacted.
-It is entirely possible that the previously enacted spending measures will be converted into permanent mandatory spending.
-Even absent such a conversion, it is a virtual certainty that federal outlays will stay well above the 17.5 percent threshold for the remainder of the ten-year budget period unless Congress and President Biden reverse course.
-This current projection shows that in the final year of the budget period (2031) outlays will be at 23.2 percent of GDP.
+Federal outlays have been well above 17.5 percent of GDP every year since 2014.
+They peaked in 2020 at a level over of 31 percent of GDP because of the spending laws enacted in response to the coronavirus pandemic.
+Spending relative to GDP declined from this peak in both 2021 and 2022.
+However, current projections show that outlays will far exceed 17.5 percent of GDP in every year of the budget period.
+In the final year of the period (2033) outlays will be at 24.1 percent of GDP.
 Thus, Factor #1, as with the previous update of the Debt Default Clock, remains set at buying zero minutes from midnight.
-The data bases for this factor are as follows: 1) Congressional Budget Office, “Budget and Economic Data,” under the heading “Historical Budget Data” and subheading “Revenues, Outlays, Deficits, Surpluses, and Debt Held by the Public as a Share of GDP Since 1962,” February 2021, here; and 2) Congressional Budget Office, “The Budget and Economic Outlook: 2021 to 2031” February 2021, p.
-2, here.
+The data bases for this factor are as follows: 1) Congressional Budget Office, “Budget and Economic Data,” under the heading “Historical Budget Data” and subheading “Revenues, Outlays, Deficits, Surpluses, and Debt Held by the Public as a Share of GDP Since 1962,” February 2023, here; and 2) Congressional Budget Office, “The Budget and Economic Outlook: 2022 to 2032,” February 2023, p.
+6, here.

 Factor #2: Is there a dollar-denominated debt ceiling in place, and if so, does the debt subject to limit stay under the ceiling during the budget period?